HoussemDellai/aks-course/65_aks_egress_lb_natgw_udr/Readme.md

 ### 1.3.
 Solution 2: Replacing the Load Balancer with NAT Gateway.

 The NAT Gateway service was created to resolve this exact issue.
-Let's explore hoow it works in the next section.
+Let's explore how it works in the next section.

 ## 2. AKS cluster with outbound type managed NAT Gateway